 People live and work in the spaces that interior designers create.
 These spaces must be safe, attractive, and functional.
-Because of this, there are some certification processes that can prove you are capable of doing work that complies with basic safety and regulatory standards.
+Because of this, there are some certification processes that can prove you are capable of doing work that complies with basic safety and regulatory standards, especially if you also stand in as an architect sometimes.
 The most common is the NCIDQ.
 If you have earned any such certifications, include them early in your cover letter.

 Give Some Project Examples

 Your cover letter should mention at least one important project.
 That project should be representative of your talents, be very successful, and exemplify the attributes the hiring manager is looking for.
 Be sure to link examples of the work you mention in your portfolio.
 These visuals are absolutely key to showcasing your talents.